Teleport Authentication Service

 There are three types of data stored by the auth server:

 tsh sshcommand, their interactive sessions are recorded and stored by the auth server.
-Each recorded session is a file which is saved in /var/lib/teleport by default, but can also be saved in external storage, like an AWS S3 bucket.
+Each recorded session is a file that is saved in /var/lib/teleport by default but can also be saved in external storage, like an AWS S3 bucket.

 The Teleport auth server keeps the audit log of SSH-related events that take place on any node within a Teleport cluster.
 Each node in a cluster emits audit events and submits them to the auth server.
 The events recorded include:

-reported by the Teleport node service, they will not be logged if you are
+session_startare by default reported by the Teleport node service, they will not be logged if you are using OpenSSH

 Only an SSH server can report what's happening to the Teleport auth server.

-The audit log is a JSON file which is by default stored on the auth server's
+The audit log is a JSON file that is by default stored on the auth server's

 /var/lib/teleport/log.
 The format of the file is documented